Openbravo: Business and markets

-Openbravo targets today mid-sized to large retail and restaurant chains seeking a new cloud-based platform to support their omnichannel operations.
-Typically with a physical network of 15/20 locations and more and running omnichannel operations.
+Openbravo targets today mid-sized to large retail chains.

 Current products

-Openbravo currently distributes Openbravo Commerce Cloud, a mobile and cloud omnichannel platform targeting retail and restaurant chains to support its omnichannel operations.
+Openbravo currently distributes Openbravo Commerce Cloud, a cloud-based SaaS unified commerce platform.
 The functionality offered by the platform covers both front and back office processes for the integration of all sales channels.
-Features such as a web and mobile point of sale, an integrated OMS engine, CRM & Clienteling functionalities or mobile warehouse and inventory management among others.
+Features such as a web and mobile point of sale, an integrated OMS engine, CRM & Clienteling functionalities and inventory management among others.

-The Openbravo platform is distributed under an annual subscription model, based mainly on the number of concurrent back office users and the number of points of sale (POS) subscribed.
-Additional costs may exist for subscriptions to additional commercial functionality as connectors with external systems.

 Previous products (discontinued)

 Since its appearance in the market in 2006, Openbravo has launched different products that help to describe the evolution of the company.
 The following information is shown for historical purposes only, since all these products are no longer offered.

 Openbravo ERP

 Openbravo ERP was the first product launched by Openbravo.
-It was a web-based Enterprise Resource Planning software for small and medium-sized companies that is released under the Openbravo Public License, based on the Mozilla Public License.
+It was a web-based enterprise resource planning software for small and medium-sized companies that is released under the Openbravo Public License, based on the Mozilla Public License.
 The model for the program was originally based on the Compiere ERP program that is also open-source, released under the GNU General Public License version 2.
 As of January 2008, the program was among the top ten most active projects of SourceForge.

 With Openbravo ERP organizations can automate and register the most common business processes, in the fields: Sales, Procurement, Manufacturing, Projects, Finance, MRP and more.
 Numerous commercial extensions are available on the Openbravo Exchange which can be procured by users with a commercial edition of Openbravo ERP.
 This paid-for version offers additional functionality compared to the free Community Edition, among them integrated administration tools, a non-technical tool for updates and upgrades, access to Openbravo Exchange and a Service Level Agreement.
 The characteristic of the Openbravo ERP application is the green web interface through which users maintain company data in a web browser.
 Openbravo can also create and export reports and data to several formats, such as PDF and Microsoft Excel.

 Openbravo's Java-based architecture focuses on two development models: